helsenorge/pasientdata/README.md

 #### How to deploy

-Standing in the WEB folder, execute the following command:
+Standing in the /src/citizenapp folder, execute the following command:

 ```
 npm run-script build